How do digital camera sensors work

 On the other hand, CCD sensors are known for their higher image quality and better light sensitivity compared to CMOS sensors.
 They tend to produce cleaner images with less noise, especially in low-light conditions.
 However, CCD sensors typically consume more power and are slower in terms of data readout compared to CMOS sensors.

-See also Best versatile digital camera
+See also Best every day digital camera

 In conclusion, CMOS sensors are more efficient in terms of power consumption and overall performance, making them suitable for most consumer digital cameras.
 On the other hand, CCD sensors excel in image quality and light sensitivity, making them a preferred choice for professional-grade cameras where image quality is paramount.